 Your first move is to take the $5,000 in short-term losses to offset the $3,000 in short-term gains.
 Now you have $2,000 left in short-term losses.
 Next, you apply the $3,000 in long-term capital losses to the $4,000 in long-term capital gains.

 Another feature of tax loss harvesting is you can use anything extra, after offsetting your capital gains, to reduce other income.
 So that extra $1,000 can be used as a deduction against your earned income.
-There is a cap on how much you can reduce your earned income by, though.
+But there is a cap on how much you can reduce your earned income.
 You can use only a maximum of $3,000 in losses to offset your earned income.

 However, you can carry forward unused losses indefinitely.
 So if you had an extra $5,000 after settling out your capital gains, you can put $3,000 of it toward reducing other income and then carry forward the remaining $2,000 for use next year.

 The tax loss harvesting strategy makes better sense for young investors than, say, for someone who is close to retiring.
 This is because there are more years in which losses can be offset.
-If you still like a security after you sell it to take advantage of tax loss harvesting, you can buy it back.
+If you still like a security after you sell it, you can buy it back.
 Just wait 30 days between the sale and repurchase to satisfy the “wash sale” rule (we’ll get to that in a moment).

 Due to the “go around” nature of this process, there are restrictions and nuances to this strategy.
 There are also different points in time when these strategies will make more sense — specifically, such as when you may want to offset taxable income in the future.